 A January 2019 Update on my story…

 On October 1, 2018, while the prostate cancer was active, I attended a service at Our Lady of Czestochowa in North Tonawanda.
 As always, Father David Bellittiere’s message from his homily was inspiring and gave all of us who are fighting cancer a sense of optimism.
 When it came to share my concern and requesting St. Peregrine’s intercession, I received Fr.
 Bellittiere’s blessing along with his customary smile.
 As I was returning to my pew, I saw for a brief mini-second a flash of bright light as if someone took my picture with a flash camera, but that was not the case.
 Arriving at my pew, I felt something moving below my abdomen and lasting for about 6 or 7 seconds.
 At first, I thought it was my stomach rumbling (telling me I needed to eat and that it was hunger pains), but it came much lower within my pelvic area.
 I had never felt this sensation before.
 I mentioned to my wife who was with me, something was going on within me and I was feeling a sense of calm.

 I was scheduled for lab work a few weeks later, followed by a visit to my oncologist.
 At that time, my doctor told me my prostate cancer was “undetectable” based on my blood work.
 I have no doubt that St. Peregrine’s intercession on my behalf had been answered.
 I have heard when a person’s cancer has been “cured”, God has taken over things and it’s in His hands.
 Other times, I believe He uses doctors with treatments as tools to get the job done.
 My doctor has told me she can’t take the credit for any of this, it’s from a much higher source.

-I will continue attending St. Peregrine Healing Masses; however, I will now be giving thanks.
+attending St. Peregrine Healing Masses; however, I will now

 Through the intercession of St. Peregrine, my prayers to the Lord were answered again.